Arts sector gets $250m for virus kickstart

-Artists and entertainers will be able to apply for a slice of a $250 million support package to help the sector recover after coronavirus restrictions wreaked havoc.
+Artists and entertainers will be able to apply for a slice of a $250 million support package to help the sector recover from coronavirus restrictions.

-The package is made up of grants and loans, with a focus on helping tours return, local screen productions, organisations and new productions.
+The package is made up of grants and loans, with a focus on helping touring artists, actors and producers on the stage and screen.

-Prime Minister Scott Morrison has acknowledged the sector was one of the earliest hit by coronavirus restrictions and will be one of the last to return to normal.
+Prime Minister Scott Morrison has acknowledged the sector was one of the earliest hit by coronavirus restrictions and will be among the last to return to normal.

 He says the package will help a range of jobs throughout the sector while helping tourism and hospitality more broadly.